-The graduate will demonstrate the ability to conduct independent analysis in space systems operations and proficiency in presenting the results in writing and orally
+The graduate will demonstrate the ability to conduct independent analysis in space systems operations and proficiency in presenting the results in writing and orally.

-EDUCATIONAL SKILL REQUIREMENTS UNDERSEA WARFARE CURRICULUM (525)
+EDUCATIONAL SKILL REQUIREMENTS UNDERSEA WARFARE CURRICULUM (525) subspecialty code (XX49D)

-1. PHYSICS:
+1.PHYSICS:

-The officer will understand physical principles applicable to acoustic, nonacoustic USW systems and underwater weapons systems.
+The officer will understand physical principles applicable to acoustic, non-acoustic USW systems and underwater weapons systems.